nogibjj/ids706-finalProject/teamwork-reflection/yuwens-reflection.md

 ### Teamwork Reflection

 #### Introduction
-As a vital member of the IDS706-final-project team, I played a crucial role in orchestrating the project's overall flow and documentation, grasping and explaining the nuances of our project's microservices architecture.
-As I move forward, I am determined to leverage these learnings to further develop my technical comprehension and documentation skills.
+As a dedicated member of the IDS706-final-project team, I have assumed a key responsibility in orchestrating the project's overall flow, with a particular focus on architectural planning and data analysis.
+In this capacity, I have been actively involved in comprehending and articulating the nuances of our project's microservices architecture.
 #### Peer Evaluation

 1. **Bryce Shi**